PGMacDesign/SiliCompressor/README.md

 --------
 The image compressor part of this project is inspired from [Void Canvas] blog from which the core part of the compressor was done.
 For the Video Compression part of this project, credit goes to [Jorge E. Hernandez (@lalongooo)] whose codes was used for the core part of the video compressor module.
+The original fork of this library came from [Teyou Toure Nathan](https://github.com/Tourenathan-G5organisation) who wrote nearly all of the [Silicompressor code](https://github.com/Tourenathan-G5organisation/SiliCompressor).
+I added in a large number of bugfixes as well as updates / improvements, but his code is what most of this is made of.

 Usage
 --------